 Throughout Argentina, toll roads are common, and drivers should expect to stop and pay tolls during their journey.

-Rental cars do not come equipped with electronic tag for toll payments, so drivers will need to stop at physical booths to pay the toll fees.
+Rental cars do not come equipped with electronic tags for toll payments, so drivers will need to stop at physical booths to pay the toll fees.

-Make sure to carry enough change and small bills, as credit cards are generally not accepted.
+Make sure to carry enough change and small bills (cash is always necessary in Argentina), as foreign credit cards may not accepted.

-When getting pulled over or stopped at a checkpoint, it is necessary to provide your driver license, insurance papers and the legal documents for the car provided by the rental car company, usually kept in the glove compartment.
+When getting pulled over or stopped at a checkpoint, you’ll be required to provide your driver’s license, insurance papers and the legal documents for the car provided by the rental car company, usually kept in the glove compartment.

 It is not likely, but it is certainly possible, to cross paths with a police officer trying to supplement their inadequate income by requesting a bribe.

-If you are sure you did nothing wrong, you can stick to your guns, ‘play dumb’ or lament aloud that don’t have any cash on you.
+If you are sure you did nothing wrong, you can stick to your guns, ‘play dumb’, or lament aloud that you don’t have any cash on you.

-If it begins to seem like a corrupt officer is dead set on ruining your vacation and you just want to go on your way, slipping a bill that’s enough for an asado (barbecue) into the paperwork is how some locals choose to get out of the situation.
+Suppose it begins to seem like a corrupt officer is dead set on ruining your vacation and you just want to go on your way, slipping a bill, that’s enough for an asado (barbecue) into the paperwork is how some locals choose to get out of the situation.

 Others may choose to stick to their guns, which would most likely result in the officer hemming and hawing to waste some time because you called his bluff and he doesn’t actually want to write a ticket.